 Counsel or defendant shall file jury instructions with the Court by 1:30 p.m. on the first day of trial in completed form with supporting authorities.
 Upon good cause, defendant or prosecution may file additional instructions following the conclusion of all the evidence.
-Good cause includes the defendant not wishing to disclose his theory of defense to the prosecution prior to the conclusion of the evidence.
-(7/1/07)
+Good cause includes the defendant not wishing to disclose their theory of defense to the prosecution prior to the conclusion of the evidence.
+(7/1/07, 7/1/24)